 Here is their Google trends chart:

-Binance also has its fully functional and elegant mobile apps for iOS and Android for spot trading whereas BitMEX doesn’t.
+Binance also has its fully functional and elegant mobile apps for iOS and Android for spot trading whereas BitMEX also have one.

 Apart from that, their UI is pretty standard and usable for their kind of trading.
 For example, you will find the right type of charts and indicators on BitMEX as well as Binance.

 But if you ask me, Binance has an edge because its UI is more user-friendly.
 BitMEX’s UI looks quite outdated.

 Lastly, Binance keeps launching its community initiative programs and airdrops to keep its community involved, but BitMEX doesn’t believe in that.

 And this is because BitMEX is for more matured and veteran traders who understand margin trading and crypto trading whereas Binance is for beginners and advanced users who believe in spot trading.